vibeus/vibe-website/content/blog/challenges-of-working-from-home-and-how-to-overcome-them/index.md

 ---
-title: "Challenges of Working from Home and How to Overcome Them"
+title: Challenges of Working from Home and How to Overcome Them
 slug: challenges-of-working-from-home-and-how-to-overcome-them
 author: Vibe Team
-date: 2021-03-03
+date: '2021-03-03'
-tags: ["remote collaboration", "remote work", "interactive whiteboard"]
+tags:
+- interactive whiteboard
+- remote collaboration
+- remote work
 draft: false
 isfeatured: false
 description: Working from home has many challenges.
 Here are the top challenges and how you can overcome them.
 ---

 While there are many benefits to remote work, it certainly isn’t without its challenges.
 [Recent statistics show](https://www.statista.com/statistics/1111401/challenges-of-working-remote-2020/) that 47% of people struggle with managing at-home distractions, 35% find it challenging to collaborate with teammates, and 29% lack motivation.